agmsmith/RatingStone/README.md

 The [Rating Stone web site](https://ratingstone.agmsmith.ca/) lets you vote up, down or "meh" on all sorts of things (including the usual posts and pictures).
-Find those things easily using our category tree.
-Unlike other systems, we've made it slightly less evil - it forgives the past and avoids appealing to the addictive side of Human nature.
+Unlike other systems, we've made it slightly less evil - it forgives the past, and avoids appealing to the addictive side of Human nature.

 You can find out more about <em>Rating Stone</em>'s theoretical underpinnings in the related paper [A Less Dystopian Reputation System](http://web.ncf.ca/au829/WeekendReports/20190201/AGMSReputationSystem.html).